College Before College (CBC) FAQ’s

 If you would like to take more than one class, administrative approval is required.
 See your ISSP Coordinator for details.

 Q: What classes can I take?

 A: High school students are eligible to take any college course for which they have the required preparation (prerequisite courses and/or placement).
-All students must submit SAT/ACT scores with their application and/or take the Accuplacer (Gateway).
+All students must submit SAT/ACT scores with their application and/or take the Accuplacer at Gateway.
 Other placement tests may be required for specific departments or courses, such as for World Languages above the first level.
-PSAT’s are NOT accepted for placement.
+PSAT’s are NOT accepted for placement at Gateway.

 Q: How do I know if there will be a space in a course or section that interests me?

 A: Please be aware that high school student seats at Gateway and Southern are limited based on paying student enrollment.
 No seat is guaranteed to be available at the time of High School Registration, and certain classes are virtually ALWAYS completely full.
 Therefore, your Coordinator will encourage you to use the online course search systems and check the full course descriptions to develop a long list of courses you are willing to take.
 The more courses you are available for and interested in taking, the more likely it is that you will get something!